dansanderson/mega65-welcome-guide/recent-features.md

 The `FREEZER` command opens the Freeze menu, as if you pressed Restore for a second.

-The `ER` variable is set by some operations to contain an error code when an error occurs.

-The `INFO` command prints useful information about the system and available memory for BASIC.
+The `INFO` command prints useful information about the system and available BASIC memory.

 ```{tip}
 For bleeding edge information about new BASIC features as they stabilize and get added to the documentation, see [the mega65-user-guide Github repo commit list](https://github.com/MEGA65/mega65-user-guide/commits/master).
 We also discuss new features in [the community Discord](https://discord.com/invite/5DNvESf).